 Worldwide Gross: $6.3 million

-In this comedy, a trio of friends go on a weekend visit to Fieldman University.
-One friend, Kevin, becomes close with a college girl, which upsets a fraternity brother.
-In response, the frat brothers bully Kevin, making his visit miserable.
+In this comedy, a trio of high school friends go on a wild weekend visit to a local college.
 Drake Bell, who voiced Peter Parker in the animated television series “Ultimate Spider-Man,” plays the lead in “College.”